Minimum wages in China continue to grow.

 **Hunan, Zhejiang provinces allow each city to decide which minimum wage level to apply.
 The cities given as examples are therefore subject to change.

 ***Jilin’s and Hainan’s new minimum wage standards will be in effect from December 1, 2021.

 Hunan, Gansu, Guizhou, and Zhejiang are among the regions most likely to adjust their minimum wages in mid to late 2021, given that they have not done so in the past three years.

 Chinese regions often opt to increase minimum wages to keep pace with the cost of living increases, so other regions may also adjust their wage standards later this year.

 That said, 2021 might not see many wage increases rolled out due to the coronavirus pandemic, as reducing the financial burden on enterprises and job stabilization will be prioritized.
-The reorientation of priorities are also set against the backdrop of an ongoing US-China trade war and an economic slowdown.
+The reorientation of priorities is also set against the backdrop of an ongoing US-China trade war and an economic slowdown.

 Regions may opt to freeze local wages in order to maintain their economic competitiveness amid the uncertainty.

 As stated earlier, Shanghai continues to have the highest minimum wage in China, followed by Beijing (RMB 2,320/US$358 per month) and Shenzhen (RMB 2,200/US$339 per month).